polterguy/polterguy.github.io/plugins/magic.data.common/index.md

 If you wish to do this, you would probably benefit from looking at one of the existing specialised implementations, such as the MySQL, SQL Server or PostgreSQL specific implementations.

+## Magic's GitHub project page

+Magic is 100% Open Source and you can find the primary project GitHub page [here](https://github.com/polterguy/magic).

+## Magic's GitHub project page

+Magic is 100% Open Source and you can find the primary project GitHub page [here](https://github.com/polterguy/magic).

 ## Project website for magic.data.common

 The source code for this repository can be found at [github.com/polterguy/magic.data.common](https://github.com/polterguy/magic.data.common), and you can provide feedback, provide bug reports, etc at the same place.